MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/web-client-whatsnew.md

 - Offline use is now supported.
 - Improved rendering on non-Edge browsers.
 - Implemented limit for feed retrieval retry attempts to prevent DoS.
-- Fixed accessibility bugs enabling users with visual disabilities to use the web client.
+- Fixed accessibility bugs, enabling users with visual disabilities to use the web client.
 - Improved error messages displayed to the user for feed errors.
 - Added Ctrl + Alt + End (Windows) and fn + control + option + delete (Mac) shortcuts to invoke Ctrl + Alt + Del in remote machine.
 - Improved telemetry for crash events.